jadedbay/NeedleArts/README.md

 ## Features
 - Adds a new tool type NeedleArt(orange) and adds 3 slots to the Vesticrest.

-- Adds a new NeedleArt tool for each crest, equipping tool associated with crest will use that crest's Needle Strike.
+- Adds a new NeedleArt tool for each crest, equipping tool associated with crest will use that crest's Needle Strike when directional input matches.

 ### Config
 - UnlockNeedleArts: Instantly unlocks Needle Strike and all Needle Arts.